Who we are

-After more thatn 25 years of activity we are still passionate about offering selected food.
+After 30 years of activity we are still passionate about offering selected food.

 In those years El Tamiso, already strongly connected to the Italian Organic Movement ( AIAB), was expanding its relationship with many organic regional producers and activated a large commercial distribution on national scale in the specialized market.

-In 1999 El Tamiso moved its headquarter at the main city market (MAAP, which is one of the most important and dynamic in Italy).
+In 1999 El Tamiso moved its headquarter at the wholesale vegetables and fruits market in Padova (called MAAP: it is one of the most important and dynamic in Italy).
 El Tamiso was and still is the only organic-food seller in the market.